 Business Combinations.
-In determining whether an acquisition should be accounted for as a business combination or asset acquisition, the Company first determines whether substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets.
-If this is the case, the single identifiable asset or the group of similar assets is not deemed to be a business, and is instead deemed to be an asset.
-If this is not the case, the Company then further evaluates whether the single identifiable asset or group of similar identifiable assets and activities includes, at a minimum, an input and a substantive process that together significantly contribute to the ability to create outputs.
+In determining whether an acquisition should be accounted for as a business combination or asset acquisition, the Company first determines whether substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable asset or the group of similar assets is not deemed to be a business, and is instead deemed to be an asset.
+If this is not the case, the company then further evaluates whether the single identifiable assets or group of similar identifiable assets and activities includes, at a minimum, an input and a substantiave process that together significantly contribe to the ability to create outputs.
 If so, the Company concludes that the single identifiable asset or group of similar identifiable assets and activities is a business.
 The Company accounts for business combinations using the acquisition method of accounting.
-Application of this method of accounting requires that (i) identifiable assets acquired (including identifiable intangible assets) and liabilities assumed generally be measured and recognized at fair value as of the acquisition date and (ii) the excess of the purchase price over the net fair value of identifiable assets acquired and liabilities assumed be recognized as goodwill, which is not amortized for accounting purposes but is subject to testing for impairment at least annually.
+Application of this method of accounting requires that (i) identifiable assets acquired (including identifiable assets) and liabilities assumed generally be measured and recognized at fair value of identifiable assets acquired and liabilities assumed be recognized as goodwill, which is not amortized for accounting purposes but is subject to testing for impairment at least annually.
 The Company measures and recognizes asset acquisitions that are not deemed to be business combinations based on the cost to acquire the assets, which includes transaction costs.
 Goodwill is not recognized in asset acquisitions.
-Contingent consideration in asset acquisitions payable in the form of cash is recognized when payment becomes probable and reasonably estimable, unless the contingent consideration meets the definition of a derivative, in which case the amount becomes part of the asset acquisition cost when acquired.
-Contingent consideration payable in the
+Contingent consideration in asset acquisition consideration measured and recognized in asset acquisitions.
+Contingent consideration payable in the form of a fixed number of the Company's own shares is measured at fair value as of the acquisition date and recognized when the issuance of the shares becomes probable.
+Upon recognition of the contingent consideration payable in the form of a fixed number of the company's own shares is measured at fair value as of the acquisition date and recognized